bingneef/santa-assessment/README.md

 ### bin/setup

-Run the `bin/setup` script.
+Run the `yarn setup:docker or yarn setup` script.
 This script will:

-* Check you have the required Ruby version
-* Install gems using Bundler
 * Create local copies of `.env`
 * Create, migrate, and seed the database

 ### Run it!

-1. Run `rspec spec` to make sure everything works.
+1. Run `yarn rspec spec` or `rspec spec` to make sure everything works.
-2. Run `foreman start` to start the Rails app (and other dependent processes if present).
+2. Run `yarn start` or `foreman start` to start the Rails app (and other dependent processes if present).

 [rbenv]:https://github.com/sstephenson/rbenv